Read Smith’s UPDATED plans as of August 5, 2020,

 Public health data, both at the national and state levels, indicated a rise in coronavirus infections and an increasing need to take significant actions to help prevent the spread of the disease.
 Additionally, as President McCartney wrote in her letter, “By limiting the number of students and employees on campus, we will mitigate the potential exposure of many people to the virus—not only those connected to Smith but also those living in the greater Northampton area.”

-Will asymptomatic screening still be available to faculty, staff and students on campus?
+Will asymptomatic screening still be available to faculty, staff and students who are approved to be on campus?